How Distributors are Driving Productivity with Process Automation

 - Common pitfalls to avoid and lessons learned from early adopters

-Who should attend: operations directors supply chain managers IT leaders business owners and anyone committed to making your distribution operations more efficient.
+Who should watch: operations directors supply chain managers IT leaders business owners and anyone committed to making your distribution operations more efficient.

 Don’t miss this chance to hear from experienced practitioners gain actionable ideas and connect with peers focused on productivity through automation.